 Issues are bound to happen-but we can only be defined by how we resolve them.
-Our #NoMysteries mantra, coined by CTO Hector Aguilar, helps us uncover potential issues, get to their real cause, and ensure they never happen again.
+Our #NoMysteries mantra helps us uncover potential issues, get to their real cause, and ensure they never happen again.
 This includes in-depth root cause analysis (RCA) processes that help uncover how a problem occurred and how it can be prevented in the future.